angular-ui/ui-scroll/README.md

 ## uiScrollTh and uiScrollTd directives

 The uiScrollTh and uiScrollTd directives provide a way to build flexible dynamic grids.
 Handling of grid rows is done by the uiScroll directive itself.
-In addition to this uiScrollTh and uiScrollTd directive provide tools to programmatically change grid layout, inclduing applying styles to columns, changing column size and order, as well as saving the modifications to the layout and applying previosly saved layouts.
+In addition to this uiScrollTh and uiScrollTd directive provide tools to programmatically change grid layout, including applying styles to columns, changing column size and order, as well as saving the modifications to the layout and applying previously saved layouts.
 At this point the above functionality is supported only for table based scrollable grids.

 Here is the basic html template for scrollable grid using the uiScrollTh and uiScrollTd directives.
 Keep in mind that the height of the scroll viewport (in this case the `<TABLE>` tag) should be constrained.
-Also make sure that the initial column widths are applied uniformly to both headers (`<TH>`) and cells (`<TD>`)
+Also, make sure that the initial column widths are applied uniformly to both headers (`<TH>`) and cells (`<TD>`)

 ```html
 <TABLE ui-scroll-viewport class="grid">